boredsquirrel/Recommended-Flatpak-Apps/README.md

 `pdfjs.enableScripting = false` in `about:config`

-### KDE Okular
+### Okular
-- feature rich PDF viewer
 - some editing capabilities
-- completely unrestricted filesystem permissions
+- completely unrestricted filesystem permissions, works perfectly without, using portal
 - Internet Permission
-- can use the Portal for opening and saving files without any problems
+- Qt, Wayland support

-### GNOMEs Evince
+### Evince
-- has filesystem Access by default
+- has filesystem Access by default, works without, using portals
-- can use the Portal for opening
+  - for opening PDFs
   - also for saving PDFs, but you always need to specify the location.
+- GTK, Wayland support

 ## System